hirzi/Workshop/README.md

 We find three distinct clusters.
 How much variance is explained by the first two principle components (PCs)?

 Here, the PCA is relatively straightforward to interpret, however, in many cases, geographic clines, admixture, bottlenecks and complex demography in general can make interpretations of PCA more difficult to interpret.
-The following papers provide some good pointers on how to deduce more complex patterns from PCA: [(Novembre & Stephens 2008)](https://www.nature.com/articles/ng.139), [(François et al. 2010)](https://academic.oup.com/mbe/article/27/6/1257/1109324), and [(Gompert & Buerkle 2016)](https://onlinelibrary.wiley.com/doi/full/10.1111/eva.12380)
+The following papers provide some good pointers on how to deduce more complex patterns from PCA: [Novembre & Stephens 2008](https://www.nature.com/articles/ng.139), [François et al. 2010](https://academic.oup.com/mbe/article/27/6/1257/1109324), and [Gompert & Buerkle 2016](https://onlinelibrary.wiley.com/doi/full/10.1111/eva.12380)

 <br>